denizozenli/Tiny_Tapeout_Counter/docs/info.md

 -->

 ## How it works
+It upcounts within proper clock cycles.

-Explain how your project works
+Explain how your project works.

 ## How to test
+When you inject proper inputs, outputs will be stepping up with clock cycles.

-Explain how to use your project
+Explain how to use your project.

 ## External hardware
+No need external hardware.
 List external hardware used in your project (e.g. PMOD, LED display, etc), if any